xilinchen/personal_web/content/post/First_shiny_app/index.md

 # Intro and Background

-Several weeks ago I started working on my first Shiny app in response for the Covid19 staffing needs.
-The team I worked with have an understanding of their needs but don't really have a solid specs of how we want to implement the ideas to form actual products that could help hospitals and nursing homes.
-Luckily, in our team, we have physicians, hospital admins and medical students who all know the needs and gaps, and how they would like to get helped.
+Several weeks ago, I started working on my first Shiny app in response for the Covid19 staffing needs.
+The team I worked with have understandings of their needs, but didn't really have solid specs of how we wanted to implement the ideas to form actual products that could help hospitals and nursing homes.
+Luckily, in our team, we had physicians, hospital admins and medical students who knew the needs and gaps, and how they would like to get help.

-Anyway, this was a pretty urgent task since the rapid growing Covid patients.
-The earlier we got the application done, the hospitals and admins can start to use immediately to address their problems.
+Anyway, this was a pretty urgent task since the rapid growing number of Covid patients.
+The earlier we got the application done, the earlier that hospitals and admins could start to use it to address their problems.

-Finally, I have never build Shiny app before but I have some understandings of the features and potentials that I could achieve in Shiny.
-So I started my Shiny journey and actually got my first shiny apps.
-In this post, I want to share some of my experience hoping it could help some new users like me.
-To find the Shiny app I build, you can check this [repo](https://github.com/UMCSTaR/staff_projection)
+Finally, I have never built a Shiny app before, but I had some understanding of the features and potential that I could achieve in Shiny.
+So I started my Shiny journey and actually completed my first shiny apps.
+In this post, I want to share some of my experience hoping it will help some new users like me.
+To find the Shiny app I built, you can check this [repo](https://github.com/UMCSTaR/staff_projection)

 # Content